 Aside from that, the video bitrate should be determined based on the format as well as the resolution and frame rate.
 If the bitrate isn’t high enough various compression artifacts will appear in the video that will affect its quality.

 If you’re encoding your video in MP4 with H.264 a good yardstick to use for the bitrate are YouTube’s guidelines.
 However for other formats, the required bitrates will differ, and for example, H.265 may require a 50% lower bitrate.

-Regardless of whether you record streaming video, how-to guides, or any other footage from your screen – the steps to improve the video quality remain the same.
+Regardless of whether you record streaming video, how-to guides or any other footage from your screen – the steps to improve the video quality remains the same.
 That is why you need a screen recorder that lets you adjust the recording parameters, and for example, Movavi Screen Recorder would be a good option.